ArminJo/ServoEasing/README.md

 If you do not need the more complex easing functions like `Sine` etc., which in turn need sin(), cos(), sqrt() and pow(), you can shrink library size by approximately 1850 bytes by commenting out the line `#define KEEP_SERVO_EASING_LIBRARY_SMALL` in the library file *ServoEasing.h* or define global symbol with `-DKEEP_SERVO_EASING_LIBRARY_SMALL` which is not yet possible in Arduino IDE:-(.<br/>

 # [Examples](https://github.com/ArminJo/ServoEasing/tree/master/examples)
-All examples with up to 2 Servos can be used without modifications with the [Lightweight Servo library](https://github.com/ArminJo/LightweightServo) for AVR by by commenting out line 50 `#define USE_LEIGHTWEIGHT_SERVO_LIB` in the library file *ServoEasing.h* (see above).
+All examples with up to 2 Servos can be used without modifications with the [Lightweight Servo library](https://github.com/ArminJo/LightweightServo) for AVR by by commenting out the line `#define USE_LEIGHTWEIGHT_SERVO_LIB` in the library file *ServoEasing.h* (see above).

 ## Simple example
 This example does not use interrupts and should therefore run on any platform where the Arduino Servo library is available.<br/><br/>